top of page

 How to Start Healing Your Trauma Response

-The first step is awareness—noticing which responses show up for you without judgment.
-From there, healing involves learning to regulate your nervous system so it no longer feels stuck in survival mode.
+The first step is awareness.
+Notice which responses emerge for you without judgment.
+Healing involves learning to regulate your nervous system, allowing it to no longer feel stuck in survival mode.

-You don’t have to figure this out alone.
-Working with a trauma-informed therapist can give you the support and tools to gently shift these patterns and create new ways of responding to life.
+You don’t have to navigate this journey alone.
+Working with a trauma-informed therapist can provide you with the support and tools to gently shift these patterns, enabling you to create new ways of responding to life’s challenges.

-Your trauma response is not who you are—it’s something you learned.
-And anything learned can be unlearned, with patience, care, and the right kind of support.
+Your trauma response does not define you; it is a learned behavior.
+Thankfully, anything learned can be unlearned.
+All it takes is patience, care, and the right kind of support.

-If you’re ready to understand your trauma responses and begin healing, we’re here to help.
+If you’re ready to understand your trauma responses and begin the healing journey, we are here to help.
+Explore our resources and find support tailored to your needs.

 👉 Reach out to schedule a free consultation